MihaelaBr/portfolio/d_salespipeline.md

 		<header class="major">
 			<h2>Brief Overview</h2>
 		</header>
-		<p>This Sales Pipeline Dashboards project was prepared for a client.
-The C-level executives and the manager of the Company' Sales team needed Dashboards to track the leads currently in the pipeline along with hystorical data with conversion rates.
+		<p>This Sales Leads Pipeline Dashboards project was prepared for a client.
+The C-level executives and the Sales team manager needed Dashboards to track the leads currently in the pipeline along with hystorical data with conversion rates.
 All company data and any PII is edited out.</p>
 	</div>
 </section>